kilipan/nasin-toki/README.md

 `soweli suli li wile lape lon tenpo lete` - "Bears need to sleep during the cold season."

 #### `sona`
-The preverb `sona` express that the subject knows how to be or do the predicate.
+The preverb `sona` expresses that the subject knows how to be or do the predicate.

 Examples: